grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 **Chapter 6: Adversaries.** Second only to the splats chapter, the adversaries define urban fantasy games.

 But there is no core conflict here!
 Merely a lot of smaller ones, that don't seem to represent any significant threat to the splats.

+To be honest, _Curseborne_ isn't bad.
+It has some nice elements and perhaps I shouldn't judge before it's had time to properly bed in.
+A few good supplements can turn a game line around, or elaborate on the original designers intentions to reveal a better game beneath.

+What it isn't is a beginner's game.
+I'm not sure new player's could properly consume it without the complicated historical context of the *World of Darkness* game lines that came before.
+Is *Curseborne* more complicated than _Dungeons & Dragons 5th Edition_?
+No. Could it easily be a lot simpler?
+Absolutely.